BE A BETTER LAWYER:

 How do I get to San Miguel de Allende?

-The closest airports to San Miguel are Leon (BJX) and Queretaro (QRO), both approximately 1 – 1.5 hours away.
-United Airlines has multiple daily flights from Houston, American flies from Atlanta, and Delta flies from Los Angeles.
-Mexico City (MEX) is also well-served by multiple US and Mexican airlines, including Aeromexico and Southwest.
+The closest airports to San Miguel are Querétaro Intercontinental Airport (QRO) and León/Bajio International Airport (BJX), both approximately 1 – 1.5 hours away.
+United Airlines has multiple daily flights through Houston and American Airlines flies through Dallas/Ft.
+Worth.
+Mexico City (MEX) is also well-served by multiple US and Mexican airlines, including Aeromexico and Delta.

 Your program fee includes round trip shuttle transport from BJX and QRO.